23 Animals With Long Necks

 by ross_hawkes is licensed under CC BY 2.0

 The zebra is a well-known African animal characterized by its black and white striped coat.
-But did you know that zebras are also animals with long necks?
+But did you know that zebras also have long necks?

 Their necks may not be as long as a giraffe’s, but they are still quite impressive.